On the Viterbi process with continuous state space: Convergence in the case of log-concave densities

-\begin{rem} When the hidden state process is a Gaussian autoregression, i.e. when $\alpha(x,y)=\frac 1 2(y-bx)^2$ with a constant $b\ne 0$, $\big|\Partial\alpha(x,y)\big|\equiv b$ and Lemma \ref{lemA1} (1) implies exponential bound in \eqref{bconv}, confirming the results deducible from the Kalman linear filtering theory. \end{rem}
+\begin{remark} When the hidden state process is a Gaussian autoregression, that is, when $\alpha(x,y)=\frac1 2(y-bx)^2$ with a constant $b\ne0$, $ |\Partial\alpha(x,y) |\equiv b$ and Lemma \ref{lemA1}(1) implies the exponential bound in \eqref {bconv}, confirming the results deducible from Kalman linear filtering theory. \end{remark}